syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-list.md

 // Adds another paragraph with the text in the left hand side textbox.

-paragraph = textBoxShape.TextBody.AddParagraph("While its base operation is located in Bothell, Washington with 290 employees, several regional sales teams are located throughout their market base.");
+paragraph = textBoxShape.TextBody.AddParagraph("While its base operation is located in Washington with 290 employees, several regional sales teams are located throughout their market base.");

 //Sets the list type as bulleted